Automated Fact-Checking for Assisting Human Fact-Checkers: What Fact-Checkers Want

-Also, false claims often get made in one language but then translated to multiple other languages.
+Finally, false claims often originate in one language and then get translated to other languages.
 Tools that can spot repeated claims across languages would be useful to address this.
 More generally, multi-lingual tools can help fact-checkers around the world, even those with limited resources.